|

 Chain 3.

-Repeat from *through* to the end.
+Repeat from * to * across the row.

 ROW 2:

-Repeat from *through* to the end.
+Repeat from * to * across the row.

 Chain 1 and turn.